tanishqaggarwal/pirateCTF/readme.md

 ### Shell Server

-To use the shell server, simply run setup.py in the ubuntu_server folder.
+To use the shell server, simply copy the ubuntu_server folder on to your server and run setup.py in the ubuntu_server folder.

 #### Currently-known supported systems by setup.py
 The following is a list of systems that are currently known to work with setup.py in the ubuntu_server folder.
 If you find that the script works in other Ubuntu distributions, please contact us to update this readme.
 Note that the below list applies only to clean installations.